-As of April 26, 2019, the FEMA Direct Housing program was supporting 30 households within Sonoma County who are displaced because of the October 2017 wildfires.
-Of these, nine (9) households were in direct lease apartments and 21 in RVs at the fairgrounds.
-There are a total of four (4) owners and 26 renters still in the program.
-Of the 21 in the RVs at the fairgrounds, there were two (2) owners and 19 renters.
+As of June 4, 2019, the FEMA Direct Housing program was supporting ten households within Sonoma

+County who are displaced because of the October 2017 wildfires.
+Of these, two households were in direct lease apartments and eight were in RVs at the fairgrounds.
+There are a total of two owners and eight renters still in the program.
+Of the eight households in RVs at the fairgrounds, one was an owner and seven were renters.